peteklein23/hello-world/README.md

 Post Collections greatly reduces the number of queries made when grabbing featured images, meta data and taxonomies across multiple posts.

+## Why?

+WordPress is not efficient at querying taxonomies, metadata and featured images across multiple posts.
+For example, if you have 20 posts and need to get a featured image, taxonomy term and single piece of metadata, fetching each of those in the loop would result in 60 extra queries.
+By batching those together in a Post Collection, those 60 queries become 3 queries and you get all the same data.

 ## Installation

 Add the dependency to `composer.json`.
 (This is still in alpha so expect changes.)